 Failure to “fund” a trust with one's assets is a fairly common mistake these days.
-Whether is it because so many people have tried and failed to complete an estate plan with do-it-yourself living trust documents, refinanced their home without the proper guidance, or just plain never got it right in the first place – the result is always the same when a decedents total assets exceed $150,000 and/or the decedent held real estate outside of his or her trust: the successor trustee is forced to go to court to try and fix the problem after mom or dad passes away.
+Whether is it because people tried and failed to complete an estate plan with do-it-yourself living trust documents, refinanced their home without the proper guidance to ensure that their home was put back into their trust after refinancing, or they just plain never got it right in the first place – the result is always the same when a decedents total assets exceed $166,250 and/or the decedent held real estate outside of his or her trust: the successor trustee is forced to go to court to try and fix the problem after the Settlor (e.g., usually mom or dad) passes away.
 In California to do this, you must file an 850 Petition with the court (commonly referred to as a Heggstad Petition) to try and convince a judge that mom or dad really wanted to hold their asset(s) in their trust but they just made a mistake, or forgot, or whatever you can think of, to convince that judge to issue an order to fund their trust after it is too late (i.e., after mom or dad passed away).
-Although this is a bad place for a Trustee to find themselves, it is still far less expensive and time consuming to go to court with an 850 Petition than to go to court under a regular Probate court proceeding.
+Although this is a bad place for a Trustee to find themselves, it is still far less expensive and time consuming to go to court with an 850 Petition than to go to court under a regular Probate Court Proceeding.
 If the 850 Petition is granted, a Successor Trustee can continue on, with the “normal” trust administration.
 If not, all bets are off, as mom or dads estate is going to be stuck in a long and expensive Probate for the next couple of years.

 What's California Probate?
 How much does it cost?
 How long does it take?
 What's involved?